mmishere/CyberBot2020/README.md

 `!!character`: Gives you a character idea.

-`!!printchar`: Prints a Cyberpunk 2020 character's information in an easy-to-read stat block.
+`!!printchar`: Prints a Cyberpunk 2020 character's information in an easy-to-read stat block with derived stats automatically calculated.
+Write the character's name with underscores instead of spaces (if applicable), then add stats in the order listed with spaces between each number: INT REF TECH COOL ATTR LUCK MA BODY EMP

 `!!printchar_red`: Prints a Cyberpunk Red character, as in `!!printchar`.
+Write the character's name with underscores instead of spaces, as in `!!printchar`, and add stats in this order: INT REF DEX TECH COOL WILL LUCK MOVE BODY EMP

 ## CyberBot2020 in action
 ![Character ideas](https://user-images.githubusercontent.com/70784810/121263137-cf097180-c87a-11eb-8240-01368db9ad01.png)